American Indians information

 Daily Life: Not much is known about these people as much of their culture disappeared before it could be recorded.
 They were known to have grown corn, and other vegetables in the fertile soil near the rivers.
 They were also fishermen who depended on the rivers and the ocean to supply them with food.
 They moved seasonally between set sites to best use their food sources.

-Indian Tribes of Massachusetts
+Native Americans of Massachusetts

 Read our article submission guidelines